 Although that type of statement is still sowing a great seed of God’s kingdom, our children still need to learn the foundation behind it.

-You have to take the time to explain who God is and why you believe in Him.
+You have to take the time to explain who God is and why you believe in Him, in a way that they can understand.

 As believers in Christ, we know God to be a spiritual being who is one in three persons: the Father, the Son, and the Holy Spirit.
 Also referred to as–The Trinity.